Asan, Kathmandu

-Six streets converge on Asan giving the square a perpetual bustle.
-The bazaar at Asan attracts shoppers from all over Kathmandu because of the tremendous variety of merchandise sold here, ranging from foodstuffs, spices and textiles to electronics and bullion.
+Six streets converge in Asan, giving the square a perpetual bustle.
+The bazaar in Asan attracts shoppers from all over Kathmandu because of the tremendous variety of merchandise sold here, ranging from foodstuffs, spices and textiles to electronics and bullion.

-Asan is also one of the popular tourist spots for kathmandu walking tour in the city because of its architectural sights and charming ambiance.
+Asan is also one of the popular tourist spots in the city because of its architectural sights and charming ambience.
 There are banks, restaurants and a post office.
 Two taxi stands and bus stops are situated on the eastern side.

 History

 Asan straddles one of the two legendary India-Tibet trade routes that pass through Kathmandu.
 Because of this history, Asan has been one of the city's main marketplaces since ancient times.
 The trade route is diagonally aligned, and the section within the city extends from Kathmandu Durbar Square to Asan and to the northeast.